-For those who haven’t had the pleasure, The Dairy first opened in Clapham in 2012 (on the site of a former dairy – what a coincidence!).
+For those who didn’t have the pleasure, The Dairy first opened in Clapham in 2012 (on the site of a former dairy – what a coincidence!).
 And for the following 8 years anyone adventurous enough to travel/live south of the river was rewarded with some absolutely delicious Anglo-Nordic small plates made from local, fresh produce.
 They even had a garden on the roof.

 Unfortunately, the pandemic then came along and hit chef-owners Robin & Sarah Gill with its restaurant-shaped sledgehammer, and were left scrambling to keep the site afloat.
 But when one door closes, another opens.
 Literally in this case, as they were able to move their entire enterprise (staff included) to Bermondsey courtesy of a thoroughly agreeable landlord, all within the space of a couple of weeks.
 Which is nothing short of a miracle these days.

 What to expect from their new digs?
 Well, if the first bite is with the eye then the new space is a refreshingly chilled cleanser.
 It all feels very clean and simple, without dipping too far into the minimalist toolbox.
 White & grey tones are warmed up with wood & leather furnishings to give it all a Southern Californian vibe, underscored by a decent scattering of cacti & desert appropriate planters.